skvrd/leetcode.py/README.md

 This project consists of __Leetcode__ problems I solved, with some of my thoughts around a solution.
 Any comments or PRs with better solutions are very welcome.

+## Structure

+This repo has folder `problems`, which contains folders with IDs of problems from [**Leetcode** contests](https://leetcode.com/).
+Each folder contains `solution.py` file with actual solution to the problem and `.md` file with problem statement, link to the original problem and some of my thoughts on how to solve this problem.

 ## Motivation
 Motivation behind this project is following: